talgolde1/python-1005-tal-homework/README.md

 1. Set up Jenkins.
 2. Establish a new pipeline job, configuring it to use the Jenkinsfile within the repository.
 3. Trigger the pipeline, which encompasses various stages, including comprehensive Selenium-based testing of the web service.
+4. Access the Scores.txt live web service at http://localhost:5000.

 ## Contributions